 - Save on the cost of gas and vehicle wear and tear;

-- Avoid the inconvenience of having to drive in traffic congestion, find other parking spaces or pay for parking;
+- Avoid the inconvenience of traffic congestion, and the need to look for a parking space or to pay for parking;

-- Contribute to protecting the environment by limiting the greenhouse gases (GHG) emitted by their vehicles.
+- Help protect the environment by limiting the greenhouse gases (GHG) emitted by your vehicle.

 To know which bus routes are close to Park-and-Ride facilities, check Plani-Bus.

 The Equiterre awareness campaign on sustainable transportation suggests a variety of solutions to replace driving alone in a car.